ahmedkheiri/CoSPLib/README.md

 This software is licensed under the [MIT License](https://github.com/ahmedkheiri/CoSPLib/blob/main/LICENSE.txt).

 Note: If you intend to use the GUROBI solver for Integer Programming and Matheuristic algorithms, a separate license from GUROBI Optimisation is required.
-Please ensure GUROBI is installed and licensed according to their terms.
-The hyper-heuristic approach does not require GUROBI.
+Alternatively, you may use HiGHS or SCIP open-source solvers.
+The Hyper-heuristic does not require any license.